chainguard-dev/edu/content/chainguard/administration/iam-groups/rolebinding-terraform-gh/index.md

 The Terraform configuration used in this guide is meant to serve as a starting point, and we encourage you to tweak and expand on it to suit your organization's needs.
 This section contains a few alternative configurations that you may find useful.

-For example, rather than applying the `viewer` role to your team's rolebindings, you can apply one of the other built-in roles, or any custom roles created in your Enforce installation.
+For example, rather than applying the `viewer` role to your team's rolebindings, you can apply one of the other built-in roles, or any custom roles created within your Chainguard organization.
 The following `data` and `resource` block examples could be used in place of the ones used in this guide's `rolebindings.tf` file.
 Instead of granting the identities the `viewer` role, this grants them the `editor` role.

 ```
 data "chainguard_roles" "editor" {